 - Publish Revit Sheets Directly to the Web Viewer (Premium plan feature)

 For this tutorial, we recommend using the export/import method.
 You'll need to use your shared coordinates from Revit when exporting your IFCs.
-If you need any help getting everything set up be sure to check out our troubleshooting articles or reach out to us via chat.
+If you need any help getting everything set up, reach out to us via chat.

 Step 3 - Display IFC models